Chiricahua National Monument: “The Wonderland of Rocks”

-Chiricahua is referred to as “the wonderland of rocks” due to the many hoodoos and balancing rocks which have been preserved throughout the park.
-The various rock formations were formed about 27 million years ago as the result of a nearby volcanic eruption.
+Chiricahua is referred to as “the wonderland of rocks” for the many hoodoos and balancing rocks which have been preserved throughout the park.
+The enchanting rock formations formed about 27 million years ago as the result of a nearby volcanic eruption.
 The best part about visiting this park, besides the great views, is the isolated nature.
 You may find yourself completely along on a trail, especially if you visit during the slower summer season.
 As this park is a bit inconvenient, considering its’ odd location in the middle of the barren desert, it tends to remain underused and underappreciated.

-A few of the really unique balancing rocks you will see throughout the park are pictured below – of course, there are many more.
+A few of the really unique balancing rocks you will see throughout the park are pictured below.
+Of course, there are many more to explore.
 Basically, a balancing rock is a huge boulder which sits atop other rocks, glacial till, or bedrock.
-As these naturally occurring wonders are only found in a few places around the world, it’s definitely a magnificent sight.
+Considering these naturally occurring wonders are only found in a few places around the world, Chiricahua is a true treasure.

 Birdwatching is popular here, particularly during the winter season as the birds migrate to and from Mexico, Central, and South America.
-Over 200 species have been documented including 13 species of hummingbirds, including a few native to Mexico and rarely seen in the states.
+Over 200 species have been documented thus far including 13 species of hummingbirds.
+A few of these hummingbiards are native to Mexico and rarely seen in the states.
 The diversity of animal life ranges from a rare sighting of a black bear (more commonly seen in the summer months) to the white-nosed coati, a relative of the raccoon, rarely seen outside Southeastern Arizona.

 Here are a few of my recommended hikes

 Echo Canyon Grottoes – This 0.5 mile out-and-back hike is a great short alternative to the full 3 mile Echo Canyon trail, particularly during the summer season when it is just too hot to be outside for too long.
-During your hike, you will see lots of interesting rock formations, balancing rocks, and hoodoos.
+Over the course of your hike, you will see lots of interesting rock formations, balancing rocks, and hoodoos.

 It’s so peaceful and quiet here – walking around the trails here is an amazing experience, especially if you are coming from a congested suburb or city.
 You can really recharge and refresh out here in these natural surroundings before heading back to the grind.